Introduction of I2C Protocol

-There are a lot of advantage of I2C protocol which makes the user helpless to use the I2C protocol in many applications.
+There is a lot of advantage of I2C protocol which makes the user helpless to use the I2C protocol in many applications.

 - It is the synchronous communication protocol, so no need of precise oscillators for the master and slave.